robinwyss/clm-hosting/README.md

 Note that the script overrides all application settings related to storage, logging and endpoints.

-Using a web browser, go to `http://localhost:<TRAEFIK_PORT>` to see the configurator web app.
-To see the Traefik dashboard go to `http://localhost:8080`.
+Using a web browser, go to `http://localhost:<TRAEFIK_PORT>` to open the configurator web app.
+To view the Traefik dashboard, go to `http://localhost:8080`.

 ### Data and configuration